nicoulaj/jcrfs/README.md

 **This software is alpha and is far from being fully functionnal.
 Do not use it on a production repository, it may cause data loss.**

-TODO list:

-* Complete implementation of the filesystem.
-* Better validation of mount options.
-* Handle other access methods than RMI.
-* Handle other implementations than Jackrabbit.
-* Handle users/groups/permissions mapping through a config file (ntfs-3G style).
-* Remove dependency on Jackrabbit ?
-* Unit/integration tests.

 Usage
 -----